OWASP/Top10/2017/en/0xa8-insecure-deserialization.md

 The only safe architectural pattern is not to accept serialized objects from untrusted sources or to use serialization mediums that only permit primitive data types.

-If thaIf that is not possible, consider one of more of the following:
+If that is not possible, consider one of more of the following:

 * Implementing integrity checks such as digital signatures on any serialized objects to prevent hostile object creation or data tampering.
 * Enforcing strict type constraints during deserialization before object creation as the code typically expects a definable set of classes.
 Bypasses to this technique have been demonstrated, so reliance solely on this is not advisable.